MashuNakamura/MashuNakamura/README.md

 Hello !
 I'm a begginer Programmer, you can call me Okerachuchupurin !

-Currently I use Windows as my main OS and now learning Python, React and Datascient
+Currently I use Fedora as my main OS

 I'am from Darma Cendika Catholic University Majoring in Informatics